Child Custody Attorney in Portsmouth, Virginia

 To modify a custody agreement, you must file a Motion with the court.
 You will need to provide evidence that your circumstances have changed and that the changes have a direct impact on the child's life.

-How Is Child Custody Determined in Virginia?
+How Is Child Custody Determined in VA?

-The court system will always seek an arrangement considered to be in the child’s best interests.
+The Virginia court system will always seek an arrangement considered to be in the child’s best interests.
 There is no preferential treatment given to either the mother or the father.

 Some of the factors that constitute the child’s best interests: